Showing posts with label Keller. Show all posts

 https://archive.org/details/HistoryOfThe718thRailrayOperatingBattalion

-Flagging with fusee and lantern was permitted only in case of emergency during the blackout.
+Flagging with a fusee and a lantern was permitted only in emergencies during the blackout.
 Crews going out on a run never knew when they might get back.

-The carriage owned by Keller Family used to pick up teacher Anne Sullivan.
+The carriage owned by the Keller Family used to pick up teacher Anne Sullivan

-This carriage owned by the Keller Family was thought to be used by Captian Arthur Keller to pick up Anne Sullivan at the Tuscumbia Train Station.
+This carriage, owned by the Keller Family, was thought to be used by Captain Arthur Keller to pick up Anne Sullivan at the Tuscumbia Train Station

 Anne rode in the buggy with Captain Keller down the long drive that was lined with magnolias to Ivy Green.
-Anne spotted Helen waiting for her on the front porch, this would change the lives of both Helen and Anne forever.
+Anne spotted Helen waiting for her on the front porch.
+Tporchherchange the livporchof both Helen and Anne forever.

 Saturday, April 25, 2015